Five Tribes that Influenced My Life and Career

 She is the author of Relationship Marketing and the New Entrepreneur; co-author of The New Masters of Online Marketing, Publisher of The Tribal Woman Magazine and Internet Marketing Unlocked.

 Her company, 4 Winds of Change LLC is parent to a diverse group of online properties that encompass video marketing, lead gen, CPA marketing and ecommerce.
-4 Winds is also the brand name of an all natural, chemical free beauty product imported from Morocco and sold on the Amazon platform.
+4 Winds is also the brand name of an all natural, chemical free beauty product imported from Morocco and sold locally in her home state of Connecticut.

 Cheryl is passionate about sharing her knowledge of internet marketing and how you can apply it to create and grow leadership based businesses.
 She also feels strongly about giving back to community and runs a non-profit charitable organization in her hometown of Madison, CT.